filipsnastins/tomodachi-testcontainers/README.md

   for integration testing with real dependencies and gives a demo on Testcontainers.

 - [tomodachi-testcontainers-github-actions](https://github.com/filipsnastins/tomodachi-testcontainers-github-actions) -
-  example of running Testcontainers in the CI pipeline.
+  example of running Testcontainers in the deployment pipeline.

 - [Awaitility](https://github.com/awaitility/awaitility) for Java and [busypie](https://github.com/rockem/busypie)
   for Python - libraries for testing asynchronous systems with async probes.